 - Loss of consciousness (even briefly)

-Most people recover within 1 to 3 weeks, although it can take a little longer in children.
+Most people recover within one to three weeks, although it can take a little longer in children.
 People who have suffered a concussion can feel quite symptomatic for the first couple of days, but then the symptoms begin to resolve.

 2. Early intervention is better than a long period of rest.